5 Travel Problems and What to do if You Have Travel Insurance with Assistance Services

-TLDR: If you need assistance during your trip, call our 24/7 Travel Assistance experts.
-And, if your trip was disrupted, we suggest reviewing your plan coverages to see if you are eligible to file a claim
+Summary: If you need assistance during your trip, call our 24/7 Travel Assistance experts.
+And, if your trip was disrupted, we suggest reviewing your Plan Documents to see if you are eligible to file a claim

 If you need to contact us on your trip, we’re always available: